"Wise Picea (pines)" 2013 Prismacolor marker and pigment liner on paper |

 Donald, my maternal grandfather, was a New York State Conservation forest ranger for over half his life.
 He would even check fire towers on various trails in the Adirondacks in the earlier experiences of his career.
 Mario, my paternal grandfather, was an avid fisherman and camper and influenced a lot of my own camping experiences still I was an infant.
 I associate both my grandfathers with the love and appreciation I have with this great forest that was practically in my backyard growing up in Gloversville, New York. ( I was literally less than 10 minutes away from the blue line of the park.)
 I have represented both of them with their first initial on each side of the piece.

 The illustration also depicts the view from the top of Whiteface Mountain in Wilmington, New York; specifically depicting Lake Placid in the background.
 I have specifically revisited this location with my family many a time; literally driving up the mountain road (it was paved in the 1940s) in one of our Chevrolet station wagons.
 (I'm proud to say we've been a station wagon family for generations).
+The area is magnificently beautiful and is great for camping, fishing, swimming, and hiking.
+I have so much love for that protected woodland and the memories and experiences I have within the Adirondacks.

 No comments: